 - Ciliates – have cilia to move and sweep food into their mouth.
 This includes Paramecium.

 - Amoebas – move and feed by means of pseudopodia, temporary extensions of the cell.

 Because they secrete powerful enzymes, most feed on decaying matter, and fungi are essential decomposers in most ecosystems.
 However, not all fungi are decomposers.
-Some form a beneficial relationship with other organisms, termed symbiosis, an example of which is the mycorrhiza (plural mycorrhizae) where the fungi associate itself with plant roots.
+Some form a beneficial relationship, termed symbiosis, with other organisms; an example is mycorrhiza (plural mycorrhizae) where the fungi associate themselves with plant roots.
 Acting as extensions of the plant root, they provide nutrients otherwise unreachable to the plant and the plant is able to nourish them by providing products of photosynthesis.

 There are also parasitic fungi, an example of which is used as a plot element in the videogame “The Last of Us” where the fungi Cordyceps, which normally are parasites of insect larvae, are hypothesized in a what-if scenario as being able to take humans as hosts.
 Other fungi form symbiotic relationships with green algae or cyanobacteria forming lichens.